-This Morning’s Dr Zoe Williams says Eamonn Holmes’ comment about her hair was ‘misjudged’
+This Morning’s Dr Zoe Williams says Eamonn Holmes comment about her hair was ‘misjudged’

-This Morning: Dr Zoe Williams says Eamonn Holmes’ comment about her hair was ‘misjudged’
+This Morning: Dr Zoe Williams says Eamonn Holmes comment about her hair was ‘misjudged’

 ‘It’s fair to say that both Eamonn and I wish it hadn’t been said,’ Williams wrote